andredido/hanabi/README.md

 ### Andrea Di Domenico s287639
 Computational Intelligence A.A.
 2021/2022 - Politecnico di Torino

+Hanabi is an imperfect information game and also a multi-agent learning problem, so AI on this game is very difficult to implement.

+For this reason I have implemented my agent as a rule based system.

 ## My Agent
 Implemented in file **my_agent.py**.
 Instruction: